 Producing hard evidence of pupils' reading attainment is a perennial problem and has usually involved a lot of expensive and temperamental hardware such as tape/CD recording equipment.
 Using Audacity on your computer is much easier to manage and, best of all, requires no financial outlay.
+HINTS & TIPS

-If children are not familiar with hearing their voice on a recording they can be quite nervous and/or giggly, so maybe you need to have a couple of trial runs whilst recording so that they can get used to it.
+If children are not familiar with hearing their voice on a recording they can be quite nervous or giggly, so maybe you need to have a couple of trial runs whilst recording so that they can get used to it.
 In our experience learners become quite blasé about it once the novelty has worn off.

-If you need a transportable hard copy of the recordings, say for moderation or standardisation purposes, recordings can be saved as mp3 files and either sent via Drop Box to SEN agencies or parents if required, or saved onto a CD or memory stick.
+If you need a transportable hard copy of the recordings, say for moderation or standardisation purposes, recordings can be saved as mp3 files and either sent via Drop Box to SEN agencies or parents, or saved onto a CD or memory stick.
 (Sound files are big and usually take far too long to email.)
-Also, people's email providers will probably have a maximum file size that can be accepted) If you need guidance on how to save and export audio files, go to the activity Podcast to
+If you need guidance on how to save and export audio files, and in what file format, go to the activity Podcast to Parents.